 Yes it is nice to be ahead in experience but you have to keep up with it a lot to stay there and sometimes one just does not have all that time.
 There will always be someone wanting to be ahead and that is great.
 I will always be close to give them those ahead something to look over their shoulders at *smile*.

-A pause from Winners & Losers In Ruler Of Kings II to share caption from antiquity:
+We break from Winners & Losers In Ruler Of Kings II to share wisdom from the good old days:

-Today is: 24th June (GMT), in history on the 24th of June, 1984 AD the following event happened:
+Today is: 1st April (GMT), in history on the 1st of April, 1918 AD the following death happened: